tahakorkem/tuttur/README.md

 ### Activity

-Your activity must inherit from `BaseActivity` and you must specify your ViewDataBinding class within angel brackets and pass layout resource id in constructor.
+Your activity must inherit from `BaseActivity` and you must specify your ViewDataBinding class within angle brackets and pass layout resource id in constructor.
 It is important to note that you must use matching ViewDataBinding class and layout resource id.

 ```kotlin
 class MainActivity : BaseActivity<ActivityMainBinding>(R.layout.activity_main) {